-But there are other symptoms and a dog may exhibit any or all of these classic signs of low thyroid hormone: intolerance to cold, frequent ear infections, behavioral changes such as unprovoked aggression, depression, obsessive behavior, even seizures.
+Untreated, people and pets may also exhibit any or all of these classic signs of low thyroid hormone: increasing intolerance to cold, frequent ear infections, behavioral changes such as unprovoked aggression, depression, obsessive behavior, even seizures.

 Preventing Thyroid Imbalance

 Okay so what to do about thyroid problems?
 In addition to complimentary and alternative medicine (CAM), there is plain old fashioned common sense.
-For instance, my friend in England (now a board member of the Kennel Club of England and a prominent international judge) had never heard of thyroid problems back in the early eighties when it was becoming common here.
-She fed meat to her own dogs and the hundred-plus dogs in her quarantine station.
-She supplemented with wheat-based “kibble” formulated specifically to balance a high meat diet.
-Gradually though, the Brits, including my friend, Chairperson of the TKC Breed Standards Committee and one of the most knowledgeable dog people I’ve ever known, were swayed by the marketing and convenience of “prepared” foods.
-Now they and their dogs, have the same thyroid problems we’ve experienced for over two decades.
+For instance, my good friend in England (now a board member of the Kennel Club of England and a prominent international judge) had never heard of thyroid problems back in the early eighties when it was becoming common here.
+I followed along as she feed meat to her own dogs and the hundred-plus dogs in her quarantine station.
+She supplemented the locally harvested meat with wheat-based “kibble” formulated specifically to balance a high meat diet.
+Gradually though, the Brits, including my friend, one of the most knowledgeable dog people I’ve ever known, were swayed by the marketing and convenience of “prepared” foods.
+Now they and their dogs have the same thyroid problems we’ve experienced for over three decades.

-The point is that for centuries, domesticated dogs ate hormone and chemical free, meat and table scraps.
+The point is that for centuries, domesticated dogs ate hormone and chemical free meat and table scraps.
 There was no grain-based dog food.
 Humans ate fish, wild game, fresh fruits and vegetables.
 Neither humans nor dogs suffered from the immune disorders so rampant now.
 Today we eat frozen, dried, preserved or canned food...
 Then came ii bromine - in commercially produced bread, cereal, and dog food.

 Iodine Deficiency Hypothyroidism

-About forty years ago, as fewer people baked (and consumption of fresh fish consumption dropped), iodine was added to “store bought” bread.
-One slice contained about 150 micrograms of iodine, the RDA amount.
-Then the food industry decided to replace iodine with bromine, something that belongs to a pretty scary group of elements that include fluorine, chlorine, and of course, iodine.
+In the 1920s, as fewer people baked (and consumption of fresh fish consumption dropped), iodine was added to “store bought” bread and salt.
+One slice of bread contained about 150 micrograms of iodine, the RDA amount.
+Then the food industry decided to replace iodine with ii bromine, something that belongs to a pretty scary group of elements in modern life including fluorine and chlorine.

 Iodine has been added to table salt to counteract deficiencies but then "sea salt" came into popularity and it contains no iodine!
 If you doubt that, check the label.
-By all means, add a small amount of salt when preparing fresh meat or vegetables.
-Salt will NOT "cure" thyroid disease and excessive salt can cause other problems.
+By all means, add a small amount of iodinized salt when preparing fresh meat or vegetables.
+Salt will NOT "cure" thyroid disease and be aware that excessive salt can cause other problems.